thosgood/this-weeks-finds/markdown/201-250/week207.md

 > gravity non-perturbatively. \[He grinned at this point.\] In this, the
 > time evolution of an initial state is given by a path integral over
 > all positive definite metrics that go between two surfaces that are a
-> distance T apart at infinity.
+> distance $T$ apart at infinity.
 One then Wick rotates the time interval,
-> T, to the Lorentzian.
+> $T$, to the Lorentzian.
 >
 > The path integral is taken over metrics of all possible topologies
 > that fit in between the surfaces.
 There is the trivial topology: the